The Home Depot LeadershipVIEW ALL LEADERSHIP

 Atlanta Journal Constitution: Takeaways on the Roots of Leadership and Self-Confidence

-During her career at the company, she has served in a variety of positions, including store manager, district manager and regional vice president.
-She has also served as vice president of operations, vice president of merchandising and special orders, vice president of retail marketing and sales for Home Depot Direct, vice president of vendor services and, most recently, president of the Southern Division of The Home Depot.
+Over the years, she has served in a variety of positions, including store manager, district manager and regional vice president.
+She has also served as vice president of operations, vice president of merchandising and special orders, vice president of retail marketing and sales for Home Depot Direct, vice president of vendor services and president of the Southern Division.